drawshield/Blazon-Parser/README.md

 ## Current Status

 A work in progress.
 Supports plain fields, divisions, treatments, ordinaries, variant line types, marshalling.
 Starting to add charges.
 No error recovery at present, but spelling corrections are offered for unrecognised words.
 The grammar in blazon.y needs comments and probably a bit of more coherent organisation.
+At present there are dozens of shift/reduce conflicts but these are all benign (the default shift is the desired behaviour), they are the result of many "lists" of variable items.

 ## Files